 Let’s say you’re browsing a website and there are ten advertisements on the page.
 These advertisements will generate ten different cookies for your system, even if you don’t click them.
 These are called third-party cookies, and there are chances of these cookies being hijacked by a cyber-attacker to gain access to your internet sessions and browsing activity.

 Cookies also take up space on your hard drive.
 As you surf more and more websites, there are hundreds of cookies that are being saved every day.
 Unless they are deleted, they’ll clutter up your system and lag your browser.

 The biggest concern of all is privacy.
-I’m sure you value your internet privacy, just like most people.
+And we are sure you value your internet privacy, just like most people.
 Browser cookies allow websites to monitor all your online activity and sometimes you might not even be aware of it!
 This is why it’s important that you regularly delete your browser cookies.

 How Often Should I Delete My Browser Cookies?

 It’s never a good idea to have cookies saved on your computer for long periods of time.
-Since there are a lot of third-party cookies that get inadvertently saved in your browser, advertisers and malicious entities will continue tracking your online activity and get access to your personal data.
+Since there are a lot of third-party cookies that you accidentally save in your browser, advertisers and malicious entities will continue tracking your online activity and get access to your personal data.

-On your personal PC or device, it is recommended to clear your browser cookies once a month.
-But if you’re using a shared PC, one that is used by other family members or friends, you should clear your browser cookies as soon as you finish an internet session.
+On your personal PC or device, we recommend you clear your browser cookies once a month.
+But if you’re using a shared PC, one that you share with other family members or friends, you should clear your browser cookies as soon as you finish an internet session.
 If you don’t, the next person on that PC to visit the same websites that you have visited will get access to your login information.
 Make sure you delete your cookies before closing the browser!